cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 #### Single-source repo

-The documentation is isolated from the code by virtue of being in its own directories; however, its location and build instructions are obscure.
-Write explicit instructions for contributing to documentation.
-Emphasize the importance of keeping the documentation directories separate.
-Make these instructions prominent in the contributor guidelines.
+Move the Backstage documentation out of the [Backstage repo][backstage-github-project] and into its own repo.
+This repo should be part of the [Backstage project][backstage-backstage].
+Write explicit instructions for contributing to documentation and place them in the repo README.

-An even better plan would be to extract the Docusaurus configurations and website documentation to its own repository.
-The Backstage project already has many repositories.
-Creating one more for documentation would make the project organization cleaner and make it easier to contribute to the project documentation.
+In the meantime, put references to the documentation contributing and build instructions alongside the project code instructions in the contributor documentation in the Backstage repo.

 #### Minimum website requirements for maturity level

-To meet the maturity level standards for a graduated project, update the following aspects as described in [Project documentation](Project-documentation):
+To meet the maturity level standards for a graduated project, update and reorganize the documentation with respect to user roles as recommended in [*Fill in the gaps*](#implementation-fill-gaps-in-instructional-documentation) and [*Organize and signpost*](#organize-and-signpost-documentation).

-- Identify the project and product stakeholder roles.
-- Analyze stakeholder needs.
-- Update and reorganize the documentation with respect to user orientation and task-based support of use cases.

 #### Case studies/social proof

-Implement a **logo wall** of participating organizations, with links to testimonials and/or case studies.
+Implement a **logo wall** of participating organizations, with links to testimonials or the organizations' websites.
+Write or solicit a handful of representative case studies and link them from the website.

 #### SEO, Analytics and site-local search